Trump's civil fraud trial in New York begins Monday. Here's what to know about the case.

 Will the trial be televised or livestreamed?

-New York state law does not normally allow cameras in the courtroom for most proceedings, but news media organizations have asked the judge to allow coverage of opening statements in this case and are awaiting a decision..
+New York state law does not normally allow cameras in the courtroom for most proceedings.
+News organizations asked the judge to allow coverage of opening statements in this case, but the judge denied that request in court on Monday.
+He did allow a handful of still photographers to enter the courtroom to take photos.

 Didn't the judge just rule on these fraud allegations?